Davey-Gravy/daviscoledotcom/content/_index.md

 While I did not expect to do this kind of work upon joining, I leaned into it fully and soaked up material on Django and full stack development, CI/CD platforms, and the software development life cycle.
 I leaned in even further and started my homelabbing and self-hosting hobbies, which I've sunk far too much time and money into. -->

 Reflecting upon my time in industry tells me that I currently do not have the credentials to work on the cool stuff, which is why my primary focus at the moment is enrolling in a graduate program, whether for a master's or a PhD.
 I spend so much time reading and listening to material about the bleeding edge, and not enough time applying myself to prove that I can work on it.

+I've addressed this gripe of mine by starting a PhD in mechanical engineering at Worcester Polytechnic Institute, researching multiphase computational fluid dynamics.

 I created this blog to encourage myself to publish my work and show that I really am doing things, and that at the very least, I know [how to deploy a web application](posts/how-to-deploy-a-blog).